mcwehner/learns-deep-learning-on-udacity/quiz-softmax/README.md

 ### TODO

-* Need to set aside some time to explore `numpy` on its own, in depth.
+* Set aside some time to explore `numpy` on its own, in depth.
+* Also set aside time to explore `matplotlib` in depth.

 ### Resources